danieldiamond/gitlab-analytics/.gitlab/issue_templates/DA Milestone Planning.md

 - the earliest on the Thursday before the milestone.
 - the latest on the Monday before the milestone.

+## Announcements
+This section contains information on events that could affect several members of the team and the capacity.
+(Ex: company conferences, world events, etc...)

 ## Capacity :weight_lifter: